isomerpages/moe-ganengsengsch/_useful-links/Admission to GESS/Direct School Admission (DSA).md

 The selection criteria and process for the talent areas will be updated from early-May.
 <br>

-For more information on DBA-Sec, please refer to:
+For more information on DSA-Sec, please refer to:

 *   MOE DSA-Sec webpage:&nbsp;[https://www.moe.gov.sg/dsa-sec](https://www.moe.gov.sg/dsa-sec)
 *   Contact Us (MOE) :[https://www.moe.gov.sg/contact-us](https://www.moe.gov.sg/contact-us)